Francis220/Francis220/README.md

 # Hi there 👋

-I'm Serge Francis, a software engineer from Pittsburgh.
+I'm Francis, a software engineer from Pittsburgh.

 I'm primarily interested in full-stack development and currently work as a software engineer.